John Tilley (Kentucky politician): Political career

 Tilley challenged James R. Carr, the incumbent Republican Representative for Kentucky's 8th State House district, in the 2006 elections.
 Carr had been elected as a Democrat in 2004, but switched to the Republican Party in 2005.
 Tilley defeated Carr in the election.

 During his time in the House, Tilley served as the chairman of the Judiciary Committee from 2009 to 2015.
 During his tenure, he sponsored legislation to strengthen public safety, while controlling corrections costs and increasing drug treatment.
 He also sponsored or championed sweeping legislation on opioids and pill mills, dating violence, stalking and sexual assault, synthetic drugs, juvenile justice and internet crimes against children.
 He was interested in running for Attorney General of Kentucky in the 2015 election, but declined to run.

 In December 2015, Governor Matt Bevin appointed Tilley to the position of Secretary of the Kentucky Justice and Public Safety Cabinet.
 In his capacity as secretary, he oversaw more than 7,000 employees and five major departments, including Corrections, Criminal Justice Training, Public Advocacy, Juvenile Justice, and the Kentucky State Police.
 The office also oversaw the State Medical Examiner and the Office of Drug Control Policy.
 He has led an overhaul of the Department of Juvenile Justice to modernize policy, lower costs, and achieve better outcomes for both children and public safety.
 He also spearheaded a redesign of the Department of Corrections Reentry Division to focus resources on training inmates and connecting them with sustainable employment, housing and transportation.
 In addition, Tilley headed up the 23-member Criminal Justice Policy Assessment Council, a bipartisan panel focused on lowering recidivism and building a fairer system of justice.
 The council's work led to successful reforms that reduced barriers to reentry and boosted job training for inmates.

 Arrest

 In August 2022, Tilley was charged with first-degree rape in connection to an alleged incident that occurred earlier that year.
+He was acquitted of rape on July 23, 2024.